 I'm running an Amazon Relational Database Service (Amazon RDS) DB instance.
-It's using high amounts of swap memory even though I have enough free memory allocated.
-Why is swap memory being used when I have sufficient memory?
+The instance uses high amounts of swap memory even though I have enough free memory allocated.
+I want to troubleshoot this issue.

 Short description

 Amazon Elastic Compute Cloud (Amazon EC2) instances that run Linux use swap memory when a system requires more memory than is allocated.
-For more information, see Instance store swap volumes.
-Because most RDS DB instances use Linux (except SQL Server), your database can sometimes use swap memory.
+For more information, see Activate instance store swap volume for M1 and C1 EC2 instances.
+Because most RDS DB instances use Linux (except SQL Server), your database might use swap memory.

-RDS DB instances require pages in the RAM only when the pages are currently accessed, such as when running queries.
-Other pages that are brought into the RAM by previously run queries are flushed to swap space if they weren't used recently.
+RDS DB instances only require pages in the RAM when the pages are currently accessed, such as when you run queries.
+Other pages that are brought into the RAM by previously run queries are flushed to swap space if they aren't in use.
 It's a best practice to let the operating system (OS) swap older pages instead of forcing the OS to keep pages in memory.
 This makes sure that there is enough free RAM available for upcoming queries.

 Resolution

-To monitor swap memory, turn on Enhanced Monitoring to review metrics in intervals with a granularity of as little as one second.
+To monitor swap memory, turn on Enhanced Monitoring to review metrics in intervals as little as one second.
 Enhanced Monitoring collects statistics at the host level, and CloudWatch collects data from the hypervisor level every 60 seconds.
-Use Enhanced Monitoring to identify increases or decreases that occur for only one second and to see the CPU and memory that are used by individual processes.
+Enhanced Monitoring identifies increases or decreases that occur for only one second and shows the CPU and memory that are used by individual processes.
 For more information, see Viewing OS metrics using CloudWatch logs.

-You can also turn on Performance Insights to identify SQL and wait events that are consuming excessive swap or memory on the RDS DB instance.
-Performance Insights collects the data at the database level and displays that data in the Performance Insights dashboard.
-Performance Insights can help you troubleshoot database performance-related issues.
+You can also turn on Performance Insights to identify SQL and wait events that consume excessive swap or memory on the RDS DB instance.
+Performance Insights collects the data at the database level and shows the data in the Performance Insights dashboard.
+Use Performance Insights to help you troubleshoot database performance-related issues.
 For more information, see Monitoring DB load with Performance Insights on Amazon RDS.

 Amazon RDS for MySQL

-1. Sort the process IDs in the Enhanced Monitoring page so that you can see the ID of the processes that are consuming the maximum CPU.
+- Sort the process IDs on the Enhanced Monitoring page so that you see the IDs of the processes that consume the maximum CPU.

 select * from performance_schema.threads where THREAD_OS_ID in (ID shown in the Enhanced Monitoring window)\G